PostgreSqlStan/postgresqlstan.github.io/_posts/2023-01-24-self-concatenating-table.md

 CREATE TABLE
 ```

-Create a function that uses a temporary table to collect aggragated rows and reinsert them as a single row after emptying the table:
+Create a function that uses a temporary table to collect aggregated rows and reinsert them as a single row after emptying the table:

 ```sql
 CREATE OR REPLACE FUNCTION tf_concatenate_rows()